 The target customer.
 Be as detailed as you can because you want everyone in your organization to know who values what you offer.
-This should reference a customer archetype and market segment.
+This should reference a customer profile and market segment.

 Why the target customer needs your product.
 Briefly describe the need or problem to be solved.